ExploreVLA: Dense World Modeling and Exploration for End-to-End Autonomous Driving: Experiments

 \subsection{Analysis of Intrinsic Reward Modeling}

 \cref{fig:reward} provides an analysis of our intrinsic reward modeling mechanism.
 The left shows a generally positive correlation between the exploration bonus and L2 error with respect to the ground-truth trajectory: as the sampled trajectory deviates further from the expert action, the world model's prediction uncertainty tends to increase, resulting in higher exploration bonuses.
-Additionally, the right shows our image-based exploration bonus correctly captures trajectory novelty in cases where L2 error fails.
-This example illustrates that L2 error can be misleading as a novelty indicator: a trajectory that closely follows the expert's direction may incur a large L2 error due to positional shift, while a trajectory that takes a fundamentally different route may have a smaller L2 error.
+However, L2 distance is not always an unreliable measure of novelty, and our uncertainty-based bonus reflects it more faithfully.
+The right of \cref{fig:reward} shows a representative failure case: a trajectory that closely follows the expert's direction may incur a large L2 error due to positional shift, while a trajectory that takes a fundamentally different route may have a smaller L2 error. {Additionally, we randomly select 1{,}000 straight-driving scenes and apply two types of perturbation to the expert trajectory: (1) speed variation, which changes vehicle speed while following nearly identical paths, and (2) direction variation, which changes the driving direction and therefore represents genuinely different driving behaviors.
+As shown in \cref{tab:l2_vs_bonus}, the speed perturbation produces a substantially larger L2 error despite exhibiting little behavioral novelty, whereas the direction perturbation yields a smaller L2 error while receiving a significantly higher exploration bonus.
+These results indicate that the proposed uncertainty-based reward better captures behavioral novelty than trajectory distance.}